MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/business-user-teams-goals.md

     Now Power BI opens right inside Microsoft Teams.

-## Create your first goal in a scorecard
+## Create your first metric in a scorecard

 It's simple to start tracking metrics by creating a scorecard.